May 6, 2021

 Bladen continues: “We’ve all become more intentional about when and where we choose to work.
 Organizations who can provide certainty and control for staff as they transition to hybrid working patterns will reap productivity and wellbeing rewards.

-To find out more about research findings, watch our webinar here
+To find out more about our research findings, watch our webinar here

 Get our guide to discover a 7-step approach to help you create a hybrid workplace that puts your people front and centre.